 "Most of the examples that were used in this course are real engineering problems which we might face in employment."

 Woohyeon Cho is a student from South Korea.
-He enrolled in two online courses in the field of Aerospace Engineering: Introduction to Aeronautical Engineering and Introduction to Aerospace Structures and Materials.
+He participated in two online courses in the field of Aerospace Engineering: Introduction to Aeronautical Engineering and Introduction to Aerospace Structures and Materials.
+Read about his experience.

 What was your motivation for enrolling in these courses?